strange/erlang_v8/README.md

 ## Building

-Git and Python 2 (for GYP) are required to build v8.
-Build scripts are currently hardcoded to ia32 and the app might require a little fiddling to build properly on other systems:
+Git, Subversion, and Python 2.6-2.7 (for GYP) are required to build v8.

+Build using make:

+    make

+Or with rebar:

     rebar get-deps
     rebar compile

+## Tests

+You can run a few tests to verify basic functionality:

+    make test

-## Examples
+## Usage

 Start a VM: